-This healthy recipe for Deconstructed Reuben Salad is part of social shopper amplification that I participated in for Collective Bias and their advertiser, Pick 'n Save.
-I'm a member of the Collective Bias® Social Fabric® Community.
+This healthy reuben salad recipe is part of social shopper amplification that I participated in for Collective Bias and their advertiser, Pick ‘n Save.
+I’m a member of the Collective Bias® Social Fabric® Community.
 I was compensated for this post, but as always, all thoughts and opinions are my own.

 Of course, with St. Patrick’s Day coming up soon, there were huge displays of delicious, starchy carbs waiting to tempt me… Freshly baked Pumpernickel Rye bread on my left, russet potatoes straight ahead, and sugar loaded coleslaw on my right.

 Wouldn’t a potato display like that suck you right in?
 I could hear it calling my name!